A photo of a man sittin in a white pod, and another man standing to the right of the pod, resting his left arm on the side of it.

 This month, and in partnership with one of his professors, Mepperla’s efforts culminated with four nap pods being installed on campus – one in the Commons and three on the fifth floor of Grace E. Harris Hall.
 Students, faculty and staff can reserve pods online in half-hour or hourlong increments.

-“I just could see in my courses that my classmates were just tired a lot of the time,” said Mepperla, a sophomore majoring in health, physical education and exercise science in the College of Humanities and Sciences.
+“I just could see in my courses that my classmates were just tired a lot of the time,” said Mepperla, a junior majoring in health, physical education and exercise science in the College of Humanities and Sciences.
 “As a commuter student myself, I know that it is demotivating to come to campus and not have a place to rely on where I can take a 30-minute break and rest my mind.
 It would be really nice for students in general to just allow them to have a place to relax.”

 As a freshman last year, in the research project associated with his UNIV 111 and UNIV 112 Focused Inquiry courses, Mepperla decided to study sleep among college students and explore ways to enhance student wellness.
-With the help of his instructor, assistant professor Kirk Richardson in the Department of Focused Inquiry, they began laying the foundation for a proposal, Project Z, that would eventually bring the nap pods to the Monroe Park Campus.
+With the help of his instructor, associate professor Kirk Richardson in the Department of Focused Inquiry, they began laying the foundation for a proposal, Project Z, that would eventually bring the nap pods to the Monroe Park Campus.

 “This has been great to watch play out,” Richardson said.
 “This is the type of thing that we, as college professors, are always angling at with our students: Take the lessons learned inside the classroom and apply them to the outside world to effect change.”